cheblimarc4/Building-a-Portfolio-/README.md

  - Open it in VSCode using command (code .)
  - Open the index.tst file and Clean the code
 # Setting up Tailwind CSS:
+- Head over that page and run the commands : https://tailwindcss.com/docs/guides/nextjs
+- Restart the server and try changing the color of a header
+# Building the Header Section :